-The past 4 years, I've published an Austin-area BBQ guide (2010, 2011, 2012, & 2013) in honor of Austin's annual South by Southwest (SXSW) interactive/film/music gathering.
-Time for 2014's guide.
-Would you go to Las Vegas and skip The Strip?
-Would you go to a Greek feast and not yell "Opa!"?
-Would you go to Pisa and not take a picture "holding up" the leaning tower with your finger?
+The past 5 years, I've published an Austin-area BBQ guide (2010, 2011, 2012, 2013, & 2014) in honor of Austin's annual South by Southwest (SXSW) interactive/film/music gathering.
+Why stop with last year?
+Would you go to San Antonio and not see The Alamo?
+Would you go to the Piney Woods and not check out the trees?
+Would you go to Marfa and not see the lights?
 No!
-So, don't come to Austin without eating some Central Texas BBQ.
-To help you navigate your way through the ever-growing lineup of BBQ joints, I've updated last year's guide.
+So, don't come to Austin and pass on the BBQ.
+To help you navigate your way through the insane number of BBQ joints, I've updated last year's guide.
 The list not comprehensive.
 I'm not recommending one over another.
 The list is not a recommendation list at all, actually.
 I just want to give you an idea of what Austin offers.
 Austin BBQ joints listed first, alphabetically.
 Then, joints outside of town listed by distance from Austin.

 Blue Ox Barbecue: Where can you get BBQ & pancakes?
 Right here.
 Recommended orders: brisket, pulled pork, & German potato salad